FernandoToigo/red-spree-rmk/README.md

 Moreover, this project contains two new types of containers which help to increase the overall performance of the game:

-- Reusable array: basically an encapsulation of an array and an integer which indicates how many elements of the array are set.
+- ReusableArray: basically an encapsulation of an array and an integer which indicates how many elements of the array are set.
 It behaves very similarly to a List, but has fixed size which may help avoid unexpected heap allocations.

 - ArrayLinkedList: doubly linked list implemented with an array.
 It has O(1) complexity for inserting, removal and random access.
 If the element type is a struct, the data also has the advantage of being laid out contiguously in memory.
 The disadvantage is its fixed size and higher memory footprint.